-A project with the goal of LBC materials compliance profoundly impacts the building materials market.
 An LBC project cannot use lead, PVC, neoprene, and 22 other worst-in-class chemical families commonly found in building materials.
 LEED had already proven that green building certification systems can change the market.
 LBC can improve upon LEED’s success exponentially but it needs the momentum of more projects to have a meaningful impact.

-easier for the novice
+easier for the novice;

-faster for all
+faster for all; and

-Red2Green provides a product library as well as a methodology for determining a product or material’s LBC compliance.
+Red2Green™ is a product library as well as a methodology for determining a product or material’s LBC compliance.
 Definitions, guidance and vetting tips will help you with this complicated work.
 Manufacturing contacts and advocacy templates will increase your speed.
-The database will organize your materials research and make vetting documentation easier for auditors to understand.
+Red2Green™ will organize your materials research and make vetting documentation easier for auditors to understand.